RobotLocomotion/drake/drake/doc/buildcop.rst

 circumstances.
 Do not expect this list to be complete, and always apply your own judgment.

+In almost any build breakage, the first information-gathering step is to click on the build that is yellow or red in Jenkins, then click on the first breaking change in the Build History.
+You will see a list of the new commits in that particular run.

-The first step is to determine if an open Github Drake issue describes the situation.
+Determine if an open Github Drake issue describes the situation.
 For example, some tests are flaky for reasons that have no known resolution, but are described by Drake issues.
 If you find that your broken build is described by such an issue, consider adding the build information to